adrianolszewski/Logistic-regression-is-regression/README.md

 # How is logistic regression turned into a classifier?

-The outcome from the logistic regression, the conditional probability (therefore logistic regression is called also a \"*direct probability estimator*\") subjected to a conditional rule IF-THEN-ELSE , which compares it against some threshold (usually 0.5, but this shouldn\'t be taken as granted!) and returns the category:
+The outcome from the logistic regression, the conditional probability (therefore logistic regression is called also a "*direct probability estimator*") subjected to a conditional rule IF-THEN-ELSE , which compares it against some threshold (usually 0.5, but this shouldn't be taken as granted!) and returns the category:

 **IF (p \< 0.5) THEN A ELSE B**